LG TV 2020 – A guide to all LG OLED and NanoCell TVs

 LG was the first company to launch an 8K TV with its OLED88Z9: an 88-inch set that cost near-on £30k.
-Yes, it’s expensive, but our full review talked about how this TV delivered some of the best picture quality that we’ve ever seen.
+Yes, it’s expensive, but it also delivered some of the best picture quality we’ve ever seen.

-This year, LG is back with two models in its Signature range.
-There’s another 88-inch set the (OLED88ZXPUA) but this is joined by a slightly smaller 77-inch model (OLED77ZXPUA).
-Pricing has yet to be announced, but we don’t expect either TV to be particularly cheap.
+This year, LG is back with two models.
+There’s another 88-inch set, but this is joined by a slightly smaller 77-inch model.

 LG Signature OLED R